replicatedhq/troubleshoot/Cron-Job-Support-Bundles-PRD.md

 **Cron Job Support Bundles** introduces automated, scheduled collection of support bundles to transform troubleshooting from reactive to proactive.
 Instead of manually running `support-bundle` commands when issues occur, users can schedule automatic collection at regular intervals, enabling continuous monitoring, trend analysis, and proactive issue detection.

-This feature pairs with Noah's auto-upload functionality to create a complete automation pipeline: **schedule → collect → upload → analyze → alert**.
+This feature pairs with the auto-upload functionality to create a complete automation pipeline: **schedule → collect → upload → analyze → alert**.

 ## Problem Statement